ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/primary-video.md

 **Code Snippet**

-This code snippet displays a complete code on how to add DynamsoftCameraEnhancer to you project and start to use Video Decoding Methods to decode and get barcode results from the video streaming.
+This code snippet displays a complete code on how to add DynamsoftCameraEnhancer to your project and start to use Video Decoding Methods to decode and get barcode results from the video streaming.

 Objective-C: